ibm-cloud-docs/Cloudant/offerings/limits.md

 # Limits
 {: #limits}

-Limits that pertain to the usage of {{site.data.keyword.cloudant_short_notm}} databases are shown in the following tables:
+Limits that pertain to the usage of {{site.data.keyword.cloudant_short_notm}} databases are shown in the following tables.
 {: shortdesc}

 ## Databases